CompGenomeLab/replicationRepair/workflow/report/figureS11.rst

-**Supplementary Figure 11:** Intergenic repair rate asymmetry around initiation zones in different replication domains.
+**Supplementary Figure 11:**
+Repair rate asymmetry around initiation zones and replication domains.
-Similar as Fig 4C and D except that damage and repair signals in the annotated transcribed regions were discarded before analysis.
+(Left) (6-4)PP normalized repair rates
+[log2 (XR-seq\ :sub:`real/simulation`\/Damage-seq\ :sub:`real/simulation`\)]
+at 12 minutes in early **(A)** and late **(B)** S phases around initiation zones that were separated into corresponding replication domains.
+(Right) The boxplot of windows in left replicating and right replicating directions are shown separately for plus and minus strands.
+Paired wilcoxon test was used to assess the significance of differences between the strands.
 Replicate A and B are combined.